5 ways to motivate your sales team…and money isn’t one of them!

 - Do you know the meta-programme preferences of each of your sales team?

-Clearly the more you could answer yes to, the more motivated your sales team is likely to be.
+Clearly the more you answered yes, the more motivated your sales team is likely to be.

-This morning I quickly jotted down just a few of the many principles that I think are important when it comes to motivating a sales team.
-Of course there’s many more but I’m pushed for space and you’re pushed for time.
-So let’s throw a bit more light on these five.
+I jotted down just a few of the many principles that I think are important when it comes to motivating a sales team.
+Of course, there’s many more but these ones stand out as creating greater levels of inner motivation!

 How do they fit in?

-Be sure you’ve explained how everyone fits into the company picture vision and how their contribution creates value.
+Be sure you’ve explained how everyone fits into the company vision and how their contribution is creating value.
 Make it simple.
 No need for fancy charts!

 What’s their higher purpose?

-Each of your sales team needs to have identified a higher purpose for themselves.
-In simple terms why they are doing what they are doing?
-And you need to know that purpose.
+Each of your sales team needs to have identified their own higher purpose…in simple terms why are they doing what they are doing?
+And you need to know their purpose.
 Are they working towards a new or bigger car?
 A bigger house?
 An engagement ring?
 To retire early?
 Find out – and remind them regularly to keep that connection alive.
 Helping them to constantly make that link between their day job, their target and their higher purpose leads to higher levels of motivation.

 Targets should be er…on target

-Set your targets too low and it will be feet-up time for everyone.
-Set them too high and you ‘lose the team’…everyone knows they’re unachievable, so unconsciously they don’t try as hard.
+Setting your targets too low will lead to boredom and lower levels of activity.
+Setting them too high and you ‘lose the team’…everyone knows they’re unachievable, so unconsciously they don’t try as hard.

 I’m for achievable yet stretching targets which encourages your team to push a bit harder, keeps them engaged and stops complacency.